JanosSandor2002/backroads-project/README.md

 This repository contains the source code and documentation for the **Backroads Project**.
 The goal is to build a modern, responsive website/application that showcases travel, tours, and adventure experiences.

+## Project Details

+This project was made under a course from Janis Smilga from an Udemy Course focusing on Web development.

 ## Features

 - Fully responsive layout (mobile, tablet, desktop)